Just Re'd Up 3: Background

-On April 25, 2024, YG released the first single of the project entitled Knocka.
+On April 25, 2024, YG released the first single of the project entitled "Knocka".

 On May 20, 2024, he announced the release of Just Re'd Up 3.
-He also revealed dates for the accompanying “Just Re’d Up Tour,” which will feature support from Cleveland rapper Doe Boy and his longtime disc jockey, DJ Vision.
+He also revealed dates for the accompanying "Just Re'd Up Tour", which would feature support from Cleveland rapper Doe Boy and his longtime disc jockey, DJ Vision.

-On July 9, 2024, he released the second single entitled Stupid which features Babyface Ray and Lil Yachty.
+On July 9, 2024, he released the second single entitled "Stupid" which features Babyface Ray and Lil Yachty.

-On August 2, 2024, he released the third single entitled Love Make.
+On August 2, 2024, he released the third single entitled "Love Make".

-On August 28, 2024, it was revealed that the project made a rather disappointing debut on the Billboard 200 with only 8000 copies sold in the first week.
+On August 28, 2024, it was revealed that the project made a rather disappointing debut on the Billboard 200 with only 8,000 copies sold in the first week.